-Good news is in short supply when you’re the victim of a car or motorcycle accident.
+Good news is in short supply when you’re the victim of a South Carolina car or motorcycle accident.
 It can be worse when you’re a pedestrian or bicyclist—your injuries are often worse, and you’re worried about your rights.
 Relax, you’ve got the same rights as anyone.
 You qualify for a settlement from the at-fault drivers' liability insurance policy.

 Passengers are equally protected.
 The same holds true for folks who borrow a vehicle.

 The Even Better News

 You might be able to use your own policy to help pay for your injuries—if you’ve got the right coverage.
 It’s called underinsured motorist coverage, or UIM.
 It’s so important I’ve written an article on how it works.

 The fact your car isn’t in the wreck doesn’t matter.
 You can even use UIM if you weren't in a car at all- like this case where we got UIM to help a child hurt badly on a bicycle.
 All that’s required is: your crash injuries are extensive enough to use up the at-fault driver’s policy, requiring more money for a proper settlement.
 To get that additional money, you turn to your policy.

 This May Be the Best News for Certain Car or Motorcycle Accident Victims

 There may be another source of recovery if you’re:

 - Driving a car or motorcycle you borrowed with permission, or

 - A passenger.